-The ROK Tools brand is offering you a full set of all the basic types of cabinet scrapers.
-You will get 6 pieces of different card scrapers that will cover not only the range of your work but also all kinds of surfaces.
+The ROK Tools brand offers you a full set of all the basic types of cabinet scrapers.
+You will get 6 pieces of different card scrapers that will cover the range of your work and all kinds of surfaces.

-These scarpers shaves wood to create a silky-smooth finish and prepares the surfaces for final finishing with sandpaper.
+These scarpers shaves wood to create a silky-smooth finish and prepare the surfaces for final finishing with sandpaper.

 The scrapers are made of steel providing high durability and long-lasting service life.
-You will be able to flex the scraper with your thumbs behind without causing any failure.
+You can flex the scraper with your thumbs behind without causing any failure.